-- All BHCs and their subsidiary banks are subject to only the generally applicable risk-based capital and leverage ratio requirements unless they qualify as AA BHCs.
-This includes a requirement to maintain a capital conservation buffer. - 2.
-AA BHCs (i.e., BHCs with at least \$250 billion in assets or \$10 billion in foreign assets) and their subsidiary banks are required to compute their risk-based capital ratio compliance based on the lower of the ratios produced under AA and the SA and are required both to meet a supplementary leverage ratio (SLR) test and to maintain any required countercyclical capital buffer.
-They are also required to compute their regulatory capital with the effects of most elements of "accumulated other comprehensive income" (AOCI). - 3.
-AA BHCs that are also GSIBs, and their subsidiary banks, must meet all of the requirements applicable to AA BHCs and are separately required to meet an enhanced supplementary leverage ratio (eSLR) test (which also applies to their subsidiary banks) and to maintain a GSIB capital buffer (which is not required for their subsidiary banks).
+8 Beginning in 2019 this will require BHCs and banks to maintain "common equity tier 1" ("CET 1") capital in the amount of 2.5 percent of RWAs in addition to the general 4.5 percent in foreign assets) and their subsidiary banks are required to compute their risk-based capital ratio compliance based on the lower of the ratios produced under AA and the SA and are required both to meet a supplementary leverage ratio ("SLR") test and to maintain any required countercyclical capital buffer.
+They are also required to compute their regulatory capital with the effects of most elements of "accumulated other comprehensive income" ("AOCI").

+3. AA BHCs that are also GSIBs, and their subsidiary banks, must meet all of the requirements applicable to AA BHCs and are separately required to meet an enhanced supplementary leverage ratio ("eSLR") test (which also applies to their subsidiary banks) and to maintain a GSIB capital buffer (which is not required for their subsidiary banks).